jmmontanana/phantom_monitoring_server/README.md

 GET /v1/phantom_mf/statistics/:application_id/:task_id/:execution_id?metric=...&host=...&from=...&to=...
 ```

+Please refer to the [PHANTOM Monitoring API Web page][api] to get more details.

 ## Acknowledgment
 This project is realized through [EXCESS][excess] and [PHANTOM][phantom].
 EXCESS is funded by the EU 7th Framework Programme (FP7/2013-2016) under grant agreement number 611183.
 The PHANTOM project receives funding under the European Union's Horizon 2020 Research and Innovation Programme under grant agreement number 688146.